Sean Dodd: Professional career

 He went on to successfully defend his title via split decision (SD) against Francesco Patera in October, as part of the undercard for Tony Bellew's WBC cruiserweight title defence against BJ Flores, before facing Lee Appleyard for the vacant Commonwealth lightweight title.
 The bout took place on 22 April 2017 at the Echo Arena.
 Dodd defeated Appleyard via UD with the judges' scorecards reading 117–112, 117–113 and 116–113.
 After a TKO win in a non-title fight against Antonio Horvatic in August, he made the first defence of his Commonwealth title a month later against Tom Stalker on 30 September 2017 at the Echo Arena.
 Dodd retained the title via UD over twelve rounds, with all three judges scoring the bout 118–111.
 His second title defence came on 21 April 2018 against Tommy Coyle at the Echo Arena.
 In a fight that saw the champion knocked to the canvas once in the fourth round and again in the sixth, Dodd suffered the third loss of his career, losing his Commonwealth title via sixth-round TKO after the referee called a halt to the bout to save Dodd from further punishment.

 Following defeat to Coyle, Dodd faced 2016 Olympian Joe Cordina on 4 August 2018 at the Ice Arena in Cardiff, Wales.
 The fight would allow Dodd to challenge for the Commonwealth title once again after Coyle relinquished his claim, with Cordina's WBA International lightweight title also on the line.
 Dodd suffered his second consecutive defeat, losing via UD over twelve rounds with scores of 120–109, 119–109 and 117–112.
 He suffered a third consecutive defeat three months later against Jordan Ellison in November, before scoring two decision wins in 2019; Ibrar Riyaz by PTS in October and Tom Farrell by technical decision (TD) in November after Farrell suffered a cut from an accidental clash of heads.

+On 13 May 2022, Dodd faced Harlem Eubank at Indigo at the O2 in London and was knocked out in the second round.